OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 ## ✅ Checkpoint

 You now have two Okta Groups that you will use to manage access to applications.
+You also have a Group Rule that will automatically add users with `userType` **customer** to the **Customers** group.
+We'll leverage this rule when we implement self-service registration for customers in Module 5.

 # Lab 1.3 Create Okta Users